apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 kbcli cluster hscale qdrant --replicas=5 --components=qdrant
 ```

+- `--components` describes the component name ready for horizontal scaling.
+- `--replicas` describes the replica amount of the specified components.
+Edit the amount based on your demands to scale in or out replicas.

 Please wait a few seconds until the scaling process is over.

 The `kbcli cluster hscale` command print the `opsname`, to check the progress of horizontal scaling, you can use the following command with the `opsname`.